What Is Macular Degeneration? What to Know About This Sight-Robbing Eye Condition

 “It’s a leading cause of blindness in the United States and in the world,” says Emily Y. Chew, MD, the director of the division of epidemiology and clinical applications at the National Eye Institute.
 “The older you are, the more likely you are to get it.”

-Learn about the two types of macular degeneration and how you can recognize it before it’s too late.
+Learn about the two types of macular degeneration and how you can recognize the condition in its development stages.

 Types of macular degeneration

-As many as 90 percent of people with macular degeneration have what’s called dry macular degeneration or atrophic macular degeneration.
+As many as 90% of people with macular degeneration have what’s called “atrophic macular degeneration,” otherwise known as “dry macular degeneration.”

 “Over the course of a lifetime, the byproducts of vision build up underneath the retina and form deposits called drusen,” explains Jacque Duncan, MD, a professor of clinical ophthalmology and academic director of the Retina Service at the University of California San Francisco.

-This least common form of AMD is responsible for some 90 percent of severe vision loss from AMD.
+This least common form of AMD is responsible for some 90% of severe vision loss from AMD.
 “The wet form really takes its toll on vision,” says Abdhish R. Bhavsar, MD, a clinical spokesperson for the American Academy of Ophthalmology.

 Senior woman having vision problems while looking at smartphonedemaerre/Getty Images